GA4 Scroll Depth Tracking: The 90% Problem (And How to Fix It)

 Does GA4 track scroll depth automatically?

-Partially.
-GA4's Enhanced Measurement fires a single "scroll" event when a visitor reaches 90% of the vertical page depth.
+Sort of.
+GA4's Enhanced Measurement fires one "scroll" event when a visitor reaches 90% of the page.
 It does not track 25%, 50%, or 75%.
-It does not show per-page scroll averages.
-It does not show a distribution of how far visitors scrolled.
-For multi-threshold tracking, you need Google Tag Manager or custom JavaScript.
+It does not show per-page averages.
+It does not show how far people got across the page.
+For anything more than 90%, you need Google Tag Manager or custom JavaScript.

 Why does GA4 only track 90% scroll depth?